 In the dark about youth and HIV?
 Consider these titles your homework:

 My Mommy Has AIDS (Dream Publishing) is a children's book (for ages 4 to 8) and labor of love by former nurse Lynda Arnold, who got HIV from an on-the-job needlestick in 1992.
 In a clever tale that will choke you up, Arnold, the mother of two adopted children, dispenses mama bear-hugs with delicate discussions of transmission and mortality.

 San Francisco non-profit Health Initiatives for Youth has a rep for putting out great material by and for young HIVers.
 The second edition of A Young Woman's Survival Guide, a health manual for female gen-Yers with info delivered in a hip, urban tone, scores with incredible photography and daring poetry on the side.
 Also, the new Thrive Guide touches on almost every need-to-know for the under-25 set living with HIV.

 Shot over three years by the late filmmaker Richard Kotuk, Travis (Independent Television Service) documents the life of an African-American child living with AIDS in the South Bronx.
 The movie isn't about milestones or "gotcha" crying scenes, but the real work of daily survival.
-The strength Travis and his grandmother, Geneva Jeffries, draw from each other
+The strength Travis and his grandmother, Geneva Jeffries, draw from each other is inspiring.